Utappia/uCareSystem/README.md

 	Name   : uCareSystem
 	License: GPL3 (http://www.gnu.org/licenses/gpl.html)
 	Author : Salih Emin
-	Email  : salihemin (at) about.me
+	Email  : salih-(a)-utappia.org
-	Date   : 25-01-2018
+	Date   : 05-03-2020 (first release 19-02-2009)
-	Version: 4.4.0
+	Version: 20.03.0
-	System : Ubuntu or Debian derivatives (Not tested every flavor)
+	System : Ubuntu Linux and derivatives.
+Partial support for Debian (Not tested every flavor)
 	WebSite: http://utappia.org

 ## Description:

-	Note: please use only **ucaresystem-core**. uCareSystem is the GUI version and currently it is not maintained and not up to date with the features that are integrated in ucaresystem-core.
+	_**Note**: please use only **ucaresystem-core**. uCareSystem is the GUI version and currently it is not maintained and not up to date with the features that are integrated in ucaresystem-core._

 In summary, ucaresystem Core automatically performs the following maintenance processes without any need of user interference :